Daniel6278/Fitness-Tracker/README.md

 name, calories, and the date logged.
 In this section, you can add more food using the floating action button, edit existing items, and delete them.

+Java Code Loction: Fitness-Tracker/RowdyEatsV2/app/src/main/java/edu/utsa/cs3443 XML Code:
-Names of all contributors: Daniel Vigil, Fernando Gonzalez, William Qin
+Names of all contributors: Daniel Vigil, William Qin

 Instructions for running our application:
     The application should run normally in the Android Studio emulator, provided the CSV files are placed in the assets folder.